spotlightpa/poor-richard/content/news/2022-01-28-SPLMAPONE.md

 <div class="flourish-embed flourish-map" data-src="visualisation/8550163"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-## Senate Dems 2
+## State Senate Democrats map 2

 The legal brief for the Senate Democrats’ proposals notes their second map is a variation on the first that prioritizes greater minority representation in its 2nd District.
-The map has a slight Democratic lean, and creates one more competitive district than the median of the proposed maps.
+The map has a slight Democratic lean and creates one more competitive district than the median of the proposed maps.

-It performs similar to the first map by the Senate Democrats in terms of number of splits and compactness.
+It performs similar to the first map by the Senate Democrats in terms of the number of splits and compactness.

 <a href="https://www.pacourts.us/Storage/media/pdfs/20220125/201237-jan.24,2022-intervenorsbriefsenatedcaucus.pdf">Read the submitted analysis here</a>.

+<div class="flourish-embed flourish-map" data-src="visualisation/8550183"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-## <u><b>Maps without Testimony</b></u>:
+## <u><b>Maps without testimony</b></u>:

-## The Draw the Lines Map
+## The Draw the Lines map

-Draw the Lines PA, a project by good-government group Committee of Seventy, encourages people to get involved in the redistricting project by creating maps.
+Draw the Lines PA, a project by the good-government group Committee of Seventy, encouraged people to get involved in the redistricting project by creating maps.
 The project assessed over 1,500 submitted maps and included over 7,000 different participants.
 After this process, it proposed a final version of the congressional map that has more splits than the House Republican map, but is more compact, has more competitive districts, and has a better partisan fairness score.

 Wolf highlighted the map as an example of a congressional map that fulfilled redistricting requirements he had previously outlined — such as partisan fairness — while improving upon neutral redistricting criteria.